 National Science Week is a much anticipated event in the school calendar.
-In 2017-18 over 700 individuals from St Mary’s, local primary schools and the Calne community participated in 13 Science events such as an Engineering in the Military evening fixing mini tank go karts, a lecture on personalised genomic medicine, a focus day on Gravitational Waves, Dry ice workshops and our annual Great Science Bake Off competition.
-The highlight of the week was the launch of a bear, Mary Margaret, into near space.
+Annually over 700 individuals from St Mary's, local primary schools and the Calne community participate in a variety of different Science events such as an Engineering in the Military evening fixing mini tank go karts, Brain Day, a focus day on Gravitational Waves, Dry ice workshops and our annual Great Science Bake Off competition.
+In 2018 we put a teddy bear, Mary Margaret, into near space.
 The data collected from her flight is used in our science lessons.

 Our curriculum is built on the Big Ideas in Science to ensure that when students complete their compulsory science education with us they have a deep and holistic understanding of the nature of science.